 In many parts of the world, rainfall is not consistent or predictable, so water must be collected and stored to make sure there will be enough water when there is no rain for some time.
 Australia, where I live, is a very dry continent and in most areas, it would not be possible to live without storing large volumes of water.

 Some areas of Israel are also very dry, with the annual rainfall generally decreasing as you go further south.
 Masada, a famous fortress constructed by Herod the Great near the southern end of the Dead Sea, had a dam and massive cisterns for collecting the occasional rain when it sparked flash floods in the area.
-From these cisterns, water was then carried up by servants to the citadel and stored in such vast quantities that a garrison of 1,000 people would have been able to survive for about 10 years – as long as they were not so profligate with water as Herod seems to have been.
+Servants then carried water up from these cisterns to the citadel.
+The cisterns stored such vast quantities of water that a garrison of 1,000 people would have been able to survive for about 10 years – as long as they were not so profligate with water as Herod seems to have been.

 To be useful in storing water, a cistern must be:

 A cistern could be cut laboriously out of rock and would often be lined with plaster to reduce the amount of water lost through absorption or through cracks in the rock.
 A leaky cistern was no use.

 Water was collected using channels shaped to direct water into the cistern.
 However, when rain starts and water begins to flow in channels where it has not flowed for some time, the water carries with it lots of accumulated dirt, leaves and other rubbish, not to mention bird droppings and the bodies of dead animals.
 Avoiding the contamination introduced by this “first flush” requires some careful design and is not easy.
 As a result, cisterns will normally accumulate mud and rubbish at the bottom, and can often contain somewhat dirty and unpleasantly flavoured water.